 - Monitoring longevity and ongoing discussions with the Fund actuary on how best to manage the impact on the Fund from people living longer.
-Changes brought in with the 2014 Scheme also mean that retirement ages will increase in line with the state pension age going forwards. - Monitoring regulatory changes and responding to consultations on future changes and in particular the current debate around structural reform. - Quarterly monitoring of investment performance, funding and budget monitoring and regular reviews of asset allocation to ensure that it remains appropriate for the Fund taking into account the appropriate investment advice from the Pension Fund consultant. - Contract monitoring and performance reviews. - Working closely with employers to ensure that membership data is updated as required, this is particularly important with the introduction of the Career Average Scheme where the annual salary needs to be accurately recorded to ensure that any inflation linking is calculated correctly. - The Fund has worked and continues to work closely in collaboration with other funds to develop national procurement frameworks for the LGPS and also is working closely with other funds in London to develop a collective investment vehicle.
-All this is designed to help deliver major efficiency savings for the Fund over time. - It is difficult to assess the impact of wider pension reforms, but the Fund continues to monitor its cashflow and where appropriate works closely with the Fund actuary to understand the impact of such wider reforms on the Fund. - The Fund will in future years be required to deliver an earlier set of accounts and is currently looking at ways to enhance monthly reporting to ensure it is able to meet this challenge.
+Changes brought in with the 2014 Scheme also mean that retirement ages will increase in line with the state pension age going forwards. - Monitoring regulatory changes and the release of Government guidance closely, in particular that relating to investment pooling - Quarterly monitoring of investment performance, funding and budget monitoring and regular reviews of asset allocation to ensure that it remains appropriate for the Fund taking into account the appropriate investment advice from the Pension Fund consultant. - Contract monitoring and performance reviews. - Working closely with employers to ensure that membership data is updated as required, this is particularly important with the introduction of the Career Average Scheme where the annual salary needs to be accurately recorded to ensure that any inflation linking is calculated correctly. - The Fund has worked and continues to work closely in collaboration with other London funds on the development of the London Collective Investment Vehicle.
+It also continues to work with other LGPS funds to develop national procurement frameworks for the LGPS.
+All this is designed to help deliver major efficiency savings for the Fund over time. - It is difficult to assess the impact of wider pension reforms, but the Fund continues to monitor its cash flow and where appropriate works closely with the Fund actuary to understand the impact of such wider reforms on the Fund. - The Fund will in future years be required to deliver an earlier set of accounts and is currently looking at ways to enhance monthly reporting to ensure it is able to meet this challenge.